Priyanka123-prog/Weather-App/README.md

 # Weather-App
 In this project I have used html, css, javascript technology.
-This project is basically for fetching weather data through API.
+This project is basically for fetching data about weather through API.